Planning Your Park

 The Case for Conservation Efforts

-Conservation of our waterways, natural areas, native species, forests, and grasslands in general has wide ranging benefits, not just for your community, but for the environment and for protecting developed areas.
+Conservation of our waterways, natural areas, native species, forests, and grasslands in general has wide ranging benefits, not just for your community, but for the environment and for protecting sensitive areas.

 Biodiversity within our urban areas is declining, and this presents risks to the health of our communities.
 Conservation also extends to protecting the history of our regions, and Indigenous culture that plays an essential role in understanding our connection to the land and our neighbours.